aschmidt75/docker-workshop/docker.d/slides/microservice/slides.md

 ---
 ## Summary

-  * autoscaling is so easy
+  * autoscaling is easy, but probably very specific to your environment
-  * Fun power pack
+  * Fun power pack.
+Low barrier for trying out things.
-  * good ald knowledge can't combine with new infrabricks
+  * good old admin knowledge should as well be combined with "new infrabricks"
 ***
-Many Thanks that you really follow us!
+Many Thanks for following us!

 Andreas & Peter